Tips For Planning Your Neuschwanstein Day Trip From Munich

 Here are some additional things you should know to help you prepare for your trip:

-If you’re getting there by car, you can’t drive directly to Neuschwanstein Castle.
+• If you’re getting there by car, you can’t drive directly to Neuschwanstein Castle.
 The public roads are closed for all vehicles.
 You’ll have to park in Hohenschwangau.
 There are 4 parking lots in the village with different parking spaces for cars, buses, motorcycles, and even mobile homes.
-The fee for cars is about €8,00 for up to 6 hours.
+Last time we parked there it costs €10,00 for the day.
+We arrived at 10:30am and while it was getting busy, we had no problem finding a place to park.

-Luckily, there’s other options if you don’t want to hike up the hill.
-For an extra cost of around €3,00 per person, you can take a roundtrip shuttle bus.
+• If you don’t want to walk to the castle you’ve got 2 options.
+The first is a shuttle bus.
 It doesn’t go directly to the castle, but it brings you to Marienbrücke, a lookout point that’s 10-15 minutes away from the castle entrance.
 The shuttle does not run when there’s snow and ice, though.
 And there could be long lines of people waiting for the shuttle, so allow for that in your planning.

-If you want to add to the fairytale experience, you can opt for a horse carriage ride.
-Going uphill costs €7,00 and downhill costs €3,50 per person.
-Like the shuttle bus, it drops you off 10-15 minutes away from the entrance.
-I’ve taken this down the hill a few times and it’s fun.
-There’s always a line for the carriage so if you want to take it up the hill, get in line a couple hours before your entry time.
+• The second option is taking the horse carriage ride.
+This is the perfect way to add to the fairytale experience.
+Like the shuttle bus, the carriage drops you about 10-15 minutes walk from the entrance.
+I’ve taken the carriage down the hill a few times and it’s fun.
+Whenever I’ve visited the castles, there has always a long line for the carriage, so if you want to take it up the hill, give yourself plenty of time.

 Day Trip or Stay Overnight?

-Can you visit Neuschwanstein on a day trip from Munich?
-Yes!
 However, if you want to tour both Neuschwanstein and Hohenschwangau castles, walk around the lake or explore Füssen, I recommend spending at least 1 night in the area.

 What to Wear & Bring With You